xumzheng/microsoft-graph-docs/api-reference/beta/api/b2cidentityuserflow-list-pagelayouts.md

 ---
-title: "List pageLayouts" associated to an userflow
+title: "List pageLayouts associated to a userflow"
-description: "Get the list of page layouts in an userflow."
+description: "Get the list of page layouts in a userflow."
 author: "almars"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"